lolmaus/breakpoint-slicer/README.md

 Breakpoint Slicer only works with min/max width.
 When you need some other media queries like media types, resolution, orientation, etc, just use Breakpoint in a conventional way.
 Breakpoint Slicer won't interfere.

 You can even have different sets of min/max widths defined with Breakpoint Slicer and Respond To (or vanilla Breakpoint).

+Breakpoint Slicer does not support nesting its mixins inside Breakpoint mixins.

 Credit